Computing Policies That Account For The Effects Of Human Agent Uncertainty During Execution In Markov Decision Processes: Warehouse Worker Domain and Experiments

 The probability of uncertainty $p_u(.)$ is computed using the same method as for the gridworld experiments.
 The $p_u(.)$ probabilities were set by taking the average of the classification probabilities from each pair of states, computed as :

+We ensured that the probability of the cases for any given state sum to 1.
+This equation

-This would mean that if two states had a high probability of being classified in the state $s*$, then we model the likelihood that the agent would be uncertain between those two states as higher too.
-Lastly, we kept the scaling-ratio $\psi_{\O}$ to 1.0 for our experiments.
-The non-policy action is inaction as it was in gridworld, and the cost is -0.1.
+This would mean that if two states had a high probability in $p_c$ of being inferred in the state $s*$, then the likelihood that the agent would be uncertain between those two states is higher too.
+Lastly, we set $\psi_1 = 1.0,\psi_0 = 0$ for our experiments.
+The extra-sensing action cost is -0.1.
+The extra-sensing action in our experiments does not improve the inference likelihoods.
+This represents the case when the human repeats unhelpful sensing actions, or is just delayed due to uncertainty.

 In our experiments we vary the reward noise range (RNR) parameter as ${0.1,0.2,0.3,0.5}$ for one set of experiments, these are presented in Figure \ref{fig:warehouse_varying_rr_value}.
 We also vary the discount factor as ${0.3,0.5,0.7,0.9}$.
 These results are presented in \ref{fig:warehouse_varying_gamma_value}.
 The default RNR is 0.0 when it is not being varied, and the default discount factor is 0.7.
 We also set the probability of taking a random action is 5\% to add more stochasticity into the domain.
-For each setting we run SAPI 30 times and present the distribution of the policy value (Equation \ref{eqn:oneHot_policy_value}) normalized by the value of the policy returned by branch and bound.
+For each setting we run HAPI 30 times and present the distribution of the policy value (Equation \ref{eqn:oneHot_policy_value}) normalized by the value of the policy returned by branch and bound.
 Since the branch and bound policy value is optimal , we expect the range to be [0,1].